 1 to 5 hours

 The financial reporting can be dense.
 The plan booklet I provide goes in-depth with year to year projections.
-While this information is useful, I feel that providing a client checklist of to-do items helps simplify the steps needed to succeed.
+While this information is useful, I feel that providing a client checklist of to-do items helps simplify the steps needed to success.
 Additionally, I include budget and investment analysis along with an appendix of sources for future reference.

 Building an Investment Strategy